microsoft/charticulator.com/_tutorials/tutorial7.md

         Boston weather data collected from the National Centers for Environmental Information.

-        In this tutorial, we create a radial chart showing the temperature in Boston for January 2015 and save it as a Charticulator Template.
+        In this tutorial wee create a radial chart showing the temperature in Boston for January 2015 and save it as a Charticulator Template.

     - section: |
         # Create a Data-Driven Guide